MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 monikerRange: '>=sc-om-2019'
 ---

-# Migrate from Operations Manager on-premises to Azure Monitor SCOM Managed Instance
+# Quisckstart: Migrate from Operations Manager on-premises to Azure Monitor SCOM Managed Instance

-This article provides the process of migration from Operations Manager on-premises to Azure Monitor SCOM Managed Instance.
+This quickstart provides the process of migration from Operations Manager on-premises to Azure Monitor SCOM Managed Instance.

 ## Prerequisites